SeevenDev/JS-Exec/README.md

 JS-Exec
 =======

-Chrome extension that allows to inject JavaScript code into any webpage
+Chrome extension that allows to inject JavaScript code into any webpage.